 Founder: David E. Shaw in 1988

 D.E.
-Shaw is one of the most successful and respected investment management firms in the world.
-It is widely known for its quantitative investing approach that makes use of complex mathematical and statistical models for investments.
+Shaw is one of the most successful and respected investment management firms globally.
+It is widely recognized for its quantitative investment approach, which utilizes complex mathematical and statistical models to inform investment decisions.
 However, the firm also makes its investment decisions based on fundamental analysis and human judgment.

 Since its early days, D.E.
 Shaw has focused on recruiting talented mathematicians, programmers, and scientists to develop its own trading algorithms and scientific research.

 In 2018, Institutional Investor magazine ranked D.E.
 Shaw & Co. as the fifth-highest hedge fund earner of all time.
-It was named hedge fund of the year for multi-strategy long-term performance and macro (more than $10 billion) by HFM, a market intelligence firm for hedge funds, in 2020.
+It was named Hedge Fund of the Year for multi-strategy long-term performance and macro (exceeding $10 billion) by HFM, a market intelligence firm specializing in hedge funds, in 2020.

 6. The Children’s Investment Management Fund (TCI)